ingdia/alu-shell/permissions/README.md

 using chmod and 754 to chmod of the hello file
 #giving the permission to execute to anyone
 adding execution permission to the owner, the group owner and the other users, to the file hello
+#only others have full access
+usin sudo chmod  007